ASCAP AWARD-WINNER CHIP DEFFAA HAS 20 SPIRITED SHOWS AVAILABLE FOR LICENSING....

 Deffaa's work has been produced everywhere from New York, to Seoul, to London; his shows have won audiences from small towns to big cities.

 Following successful regional productions, Deffaa's show, "One Night with Fanny Brice," opened Off-Broadway in New York at St. Luke's Theater, in 2011!
-It's currently running (as of Spring 2014) at the 13th Street Repertory Theater in NYC.
+It eventually transferred to the 13th Street Repertory Theater in NYC.